Visa Traveler

 • Official source: Embassy of Belize in Washington DC, USA

-Personal experience: I entered Belize from Mexico at the seaport with my India passport and US visa.
+Personal experience: I entered Belize from Mexico at the seaport with my Indian passport and US visa.
 The immigration procedure at the port took about 5 minutes.
 I was asked how long I’ll stay in Belize.
 I was given a 30-day entry.

 —